Traditional Irish Christmas Cake

 After the 31/2 hours, take the cake from the oven to check if it is cooked.
 Do this by inserting a metal skewer or probe into the centre of the cake – if it emerges dry the cake is done, if not, put it back in the oven for another 30 minutes.

-When the cake is done, set it aside to cool in the tin.
-Leave it till the next day to remove preferably.
+When the cake is done, set it aside to cool completely in the tin.
+Leave it till the next day to remove.

 Day 3

 Carefully remove the cake from the tin by easing a palette knife between the cake tin and the lining paper.
-Then peal the lining paper off the cake.
+Then peel the lining paper off the cake.

 Feeding the Cake